markentier/markentier.tech/site/content/posts/2021/01/rust-wasm-on-aws-lambda-edge/index.md

 At the last AWS re:Invent 2020 the company with a smile did announce quite some changes, improvement, and new products/services.
 Notably also a lot of interesting stuff in the AWS Lambda space.
 Yet one area—one very dear to me—was left out completely, total radio silence, nothing, nada: no improvements or new features for Lambda@Edge (L@E).
 This made me very sad. 😢

-I tinkered with a custom solution in the past and also got some experiments running, but it was a pretty handrolled approach and nothing I could give to others if they wanted to do the very same.
+I tinkered with a custom solution in the past and also got some experiments running, but it was a pretty hand-rolled approach and nothing I could give to others if they wanted to do the very same.

 I sat down yet again and took some of my learnings into a repository, so we have a starting point for some Wasm based serverless apps on the edge.